bytefish/bytefish.de/blog/aspnet_core_odata_example.md

 ### Creating the WWI Database ###

-We are going to work with WideWorldImporters OLTP Databasem which is described at;
+We are going to work with WideWorldImporters OLTP Databasem which is described at:

 * [https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-ssdt](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-ssdt)